• Consortium: Nommon (project coordinator) and Populus.

 The project

-AVENUE is a part of AI4Cities, a three-year EU-funded program that brought together leading European cities looking for artificial intelligence (AI) solutions to accelerate carbon neutrality.
-Nommon and Populus joined forces to present AVENUE, a proposal in response to the mobility challenge.
+AVENUE aimed at developing an AI-based decision support tool for designing and monitoring shared mobility regulatory frameworks oriented towards the reduction of GHG emissions.
+The project was part of AI4Cities, a three-year EU-funded programme that brought together leading European cities looking for artificial intelligence (AI) solutions to accelerate carbon neutrality.
+Nommon and Populus joined forces to present AVENUE, a proposal in response to the mobility challenge

-AVENUE will develop an AI-based decision support tool that allows the monitoring and assessment of the carbon footprint impact of different shared mobility regulatory frameworks and policy strategies.
-The proposed solution will exploit the information provided by two existing solutions for collecting and leveraging geolocated big data: Populus’ Mobility Manager, which enables cities to gather, aggregate and analyse the data that mobility operators share with authorities to manage the enforcement of regulatory measures, and Nommon’s Mobility Analytics Solution, which processes the registers from mobile network data and other geolocated sources to provide actionable insights about people’s activity and mobility patterns.
-The combination of this information with other data sources available by cities will be used to develop demand prediction models capable of simulating the modal choice process around shared mobility services and the way these modal choices can be influenced by different regulatory strategies.
+The project exploited the information provided by two existing solutions for collecting and leveraging geolocated big data: Populus’ Mobility Manager, which enables cities to gather, aggregate and analyse the data that mobility operators share with authorities to manage the enforcement of regulatory measures, and Nommon Mobility Insights, which processes the registers from mobile network data and other geolocated sources to provide actionable insights about people’s activity and mobility patterns.
+The combination of this information with other data sources available by cities was used to develop demand prediction models capable of simulating the modal choice process around shared mobility services and the way these modal choices can be influenced by different regulatory strategies.
+The outcome of these models served to evaluate the carbon footprint effects of different possible measures.

 Goals